 Baking PowderMake Your Own Recipe from My Natural Family

-- 2 C. Almond Flour
+- 2 Cups Almond Flour

-- 1/2 C. Tapioca Starch
+- 1/2 Cup Tapioca Flour

-- 1/2 t.
-Baking Powder
+- 1/2 tsp Baking Powder

-- 1/4 t.
-Real Salt
+- 1/4 tsp Real Salt

-- 1/3 (scant) C. Coconut Palm Sugar
+- 1/3 Scant Cup Coconut Palm Sugar

 - 1 Egg

-- 1 t.
-Almond Extract
+- 1 tsp Almond Extract

-- 1/2 t.
-Vanilla Extract
+- 1/2 tsp Vanilla Extract